braindotai/braindotai/README.md

 - 💻 I'm a Full Stack 🤖 ML Engineer and 🌎 Web Developer.
 - 👷‍♂️ Working full time with a startup ⭐ [SkylarkLabs.ai](https://skylarklabs.ai/), where I have developed and deployed 4 products to far.
 - 🏆 Won Covid ML Hackathon with 1st rank in my college.
-- 🌐 You can checkout my [website](https://brain-bust.web.app/home).
+- 🌐 You can check out my [website](https://brain-bust.web.app/home).
 - 📺 And don't hesitate to bless the subscribe button [here](https://www.youtube.com/channel/UCdbcIkMaFdRVYXm76TH6qiw).
 - 📰 Currently working on my very first research publication.